xsuchy/python-hwdata/README.md

 ## Distributions

 This package is present in [Fedora and EPEL](http://koji.fedoraproject.org/koji/packageinfo?packageID=10271).
-You should be able to just `yum install python-hwdata`.
+You should be able to just `dnf install python-hwdata`.